corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hot-cold-deployment.md

 This guide will cover all the steps required to configure and deploy the nodes as well as configuring the above mentioned resources for both **Microsoft Azure** and **Amazon Web Services**.
 The image below illustrates the environment that will result from following the guide.
-There will be two Corda Enterprise nodes, one active and the other inactive.
+There will be two Corda: Enterprise Edition  nodes, one active and the other inactive.
 Each node will represent the same legal identity inside the Corda network.
 Both will share a database and a network file system.

 {{< figure alt="hot cold" width=80% zoom="../../resources/hot-cold.png" >}}